learnlatex/learnlatex.github.io/en/lesson-13.md

 ## Using `\include` and `\includeonly`

-The `\include` command is good for chapters, so we have used it for each full
-chapter: it always starts a new page.
+The `\include` command is good for chapters, so we have used it for each full chapter; it always starts a new page.
 We have selected which chapters will actually be typeset using `\includeonly`, which as you can see takes a comma-separated list of file names.
-When you use `\includeonly`, you can shorten how long your typesetting takes and produce a 'selective' PDF for proof-reading.
+When you use `\includeonly`, you can shorten how long your typesetting takes and produce a 'selective' PDF for proofreading.
-In addition, the key advantage of `\includeonly` is that LaTeX will use all of the cross reference information from other included files.
+In addition, the key advantage of `\includeonly` is that LaTeX will use all of the cross reference information from the `.aux` files of other included files.

 ## Creating a table of contents

 The `\tableofcontents` command uses the information from sectioning commands to populate the table of contents.
-It has its own auxiliary file, so you may need to run LaTeX twice to resolve the information.
+It has its own auxiliary file, with extension `.toc`, so you may need to run LaTeX twice to resolve the information.
 The table is generated automatically from the section titles.
-There are similar commands for `\listoffigures` and `\listoftables`, which work from the float environment captions.
+There are similar commands for `\listoffigures` and `\listoftables`, which work from the float environment captions, and use files with extension `.lof` and `.lot` respectively.

 ## Splitting the document into parts